Krešimir Ćosić: Death

-In the years following his career in basketball, Ćosić worked in the United States, as a Croatian diplomat, at the embassy in Washington, D.C., having helped secure the land where the embassy now stands. Ćosić died in Baltimore, Maryland, in 1995, of non-Hodgkin's lymphoma.
+In the years following his career in basketball, Ćosić worked in the United States, as a diplomat, at the Croatian embassy in Washington, D.C., having helped secure the land where the embassy now stands. Ćosić died in Baltimore, Maryland, in 1995, of non-Hodgkin lymphoma.
 He was buried in the Mirogoj Cemetery, under the Arcades, in Zagreb, Croatia.
 People came from all over former Yugoslavia to his funeral, even though there was a war at the time.
 He was survived by his wife, Ljerka, his two daughters, and his son, Krešimir.